-Monero is the king of privacy coins
+Monero beginner’s guide – The king of privacy coins

 Monero is the biggest privacy coin in terms of market value.
 Privacy is a sub-category of cryptocurrencies and it includes also coins such as Zcash, PIVX and Verge.